SmokinCaterpillar/blockfolio/README.md

 An IPython Notebook to display your crypto asset net worth.

 This is a simple "Blockfolio" using Python and the [CoinMarketCap API](https://coinmarketcap.com/api/).
+You **need an API key** - which you can get for free - to use this notebook!

 It will show the net worth in USD of your Cryptocurrency investments as well as the relative share of coins you own in comparison to the total coin supply of the corresponding digital asset.